ZeitOnline/frontend-developer-handbook/blog/switching-text-colors-by-lightness.md

 If you put the red, green and blue parts of a color value into the equation you will get a value between 0 and 1, where 0 is perceived as an absolute dark color (black).
 I would not question the math behind this.
 All what's left to do is to set a threshold value, from which one we think of a color as so dark, that we need to change the foreground color.

-This can be certainly achieved with css variables (and the conditional css trick mentioned before) but as we have a broad variety of browser we need to support that certainly not [support](https://caniuse.com/#feat=css-variables) css custom properties yet, we decided to put the equation into a template function of our pythonic template engine [jinja2](http://jinja.pocoo.org/).
+This can be certainly achieved with css variables (and the conditional css trick mentioned before) but as we have a broad variety of browsers we need to support that certainly not [support](https://caniuse.com/#feat=css-variables) css custom properties yet, we decided to put the equation into a template function of our pythonic template engine [jinja2](http://jinja.pocoo.org/).

 ```py
 import colorsys